 Meal Kit Watch: On the Way Out or Here to Stay?

-While the meal-kit industry gained momentum this past year, progress hasn’t come without a fair share of challenges.
+While the meal-kit industry has gained momentum, progress hasn’t come without a fair share of challenges.
 High customer acquisition costs, low retention rates, and operational inefficiencies have strained industry pioneers like Blue Apron and many others.
 As competition grows to more than 150 meal kit options, companies are testing new ways to influence consumer loyalty.

 Meal kits aren’t going anywhere.
 The industry is evolving as consumer preferences and demands change, and leaders in the space are scrambling to keep up.
 Valued at more than $4.5 billion in 2017, experts are forecasting significant growth to more than $10 billion in the segment by 2020.
 From a food brand and food commodity perspective, meal kits serve as a powerful vehicle to reach highly coveted audiences like busy families and convenience-driven Millennials and GenXers.